 Sampo IP v.
 Twitter, Inc. (D. Del.)—Lead counsel for Twitter in patent case involving distributed communication methods.
 Won motion to transfer case to Northern District of California, Twitter’s home jurisdiction.

 Microbix Biosystems v.
 Novartis Vaccines and Diagnostics (E.D.
 Tex.)—Trial counsel for Novartis in patent infringement case involving methods for making flu vaccine.
 Won dispositive Markman ruling, which resulted in entry of judgment of non-infringement.

 Neopart Transit v.
 CBM Groupe (E.D.
-Pa.)—Lead counsel in trade secret, tortious inference, and conspiracy suit arising from unfair competition in the bus part distribution market.
+Pa.)—Lead counsel for plaintiff in trade secret, tortious inference, and conspiracy suit arising from unfair competition in the bus part distribution market.

 In re Certain Optical Disc Drives (I.T.C.)—Counsel for Panasonic and Nintendo in Section 337 investigation targeting laptops, Blu-ray players and gaming devices.
 Won Initial Determination of no domestic industry and lack of standing.